Neck surgery may be an option if you find that nonsurgical treatments have not relieved your pain and/or neurological symptoms.

 Sometimes other surgical options may be used instead of or in conjunction with a discectomy to help relieve signs and symptoms related to cervical nerve root or spinal cord compression.

 - Posterior cervical laminectomy is done through the back of the neck and involves the removal of a lamina, which is the back part of a vertebra.
-A potential advantage to this surgery is that more flexibility in the neck can be retained if a spinal fusion can be avoided.
-Sometimes a spinal fusion is still done in conjunction with laminectomy.
+A potential advantage a posterior laminectomy is that more flexibility in the neck can be retained if a spinal fusion can be avoided.
+Sometimes spinal fusion is still done in conjunction with laminectomy.

-- Posterior cervical laminoplasty is similar to the laminectomy, except the lamina is not completely removed.
+- Posterior cervical laminoplasty is like the laminectomy, except the lamina is not completely removed.
 Rather the lamina is cut and restructured to make more space in the spinal canal.

 - Posterior cervical foraminotomy is performed through the back of the neck and a small part of the foramen is removed.
 If a nerve is irritated by a herniated disc, the surgeon might remove part of the disc.
 If a nerve is irritated by a bone spur, the surgeon chisels away that bone spur.
 No spinal fusion is needed.

-- Anterior cervical corpectomy is similar to anterior cervical discectomy, except that it involves the removal of at least one vertebral body (the cylindrical bone at the front of a vertebra) along with the adjacent discs above and below that vertebra.
-After the removal, a bone graft and/or cage is placed to fill the space and set up a favorable environment for the bones to fuse together into one solid segment.
-This surgery is rarely done, but it may be an option for spinal cord compression at multiple spinal levels.
+- Anterior cervical corpectomy is like anterior cervical discectomy, except that it involves the removal of at least one vertebral body (the cylindrical bone at the front of a vertebra) along with the adjacent discs above and below that vertebra.
+An anterior cervical corpectomy is a specialized surgery that is usually only done if there is spinal cord compression at multiple spinal levels.

 Neck Pain Surgery Risks